mehulagg/gitlab_test/doc/user/packages/container_registry/index.md

   Support for projects created earlier
   [is planned](https://gitlab.com/gitlab-org/gitlab/-/issues/196124).
-- For self-managed GitLab instances, the project must have been created before GitLab 12.7.
+- For self-managed GitLab instances, the project must have been created with GitLab 12.7 or newer.
 However, an administrator can enable the cleanup policy for all projects (even those created before 12.7) in [GitLab application settings](../../../api/settings.md#change-application-settings) by setting `container_expiration_policies_enable_historic_entries` to true.